gaoqian310/gaoqian310.github.io/README.md

 #### December 10th

 - Created homepage for projects
 - Created links for other pages
 - Populate projects infomation

 #### December 11th

 - Work on subpages
+- improve menus, jump to sections and other pages
+- insert favicon